Call of Juarez: The Cartel: Gameplay

 Call of Juarez: The Cartel is a first-person shooter in which the player controls one of three protagonists: Det.
 Ben McCall (LAPD), Agent Kim Evans (FBI), or Agent Eddie Guerra (DEA).
 The two characters whom the player does not choose are controlled either by the AI, or by human player(s) in drop-in/drop-out co-op mode.
-Unlike the original Call of Juarez, which used alternating characters level-by-level, or Bound in Blood, which allowed players to choose which character to play as for each level, in The Cartel, players pick a character before beginning the first level, and are confined to using that character throughout the campaign, unless they start a new game.
+Unlike the original Call of Juarez, which used alternating characters level-by-level, or Bound in Blood, which allowed players to choose which character to play as for each level, in The Cartel, players pick a character before beginning the first level and are confined to using that character throughout the campaign, unless they start a new game.
 Irrespective of the player character, each level is played through in the same manner.
 However, playing as specific characters does often result in different cutscenes and in-game dialogue.
-For example, in the first level, each of the three characters receive a phone call at different points, but the player can only hear what is said during the player character's conversation; thus, to hear all three phone calls, the player must play through the level three times, using a different character each time.
+For example, in the first level, each of the three characters receives a phone call at different points, but the player can only hear what is said during the player character's conversation; thus, to hear all three phone calls, the player must play through the level three times, using a different character each time.

 Each character can wield handguns, rifles, heavy and light machine guns, shotguns, and grenades.
-Each can interact with certain objects, such as ammo, weaponry, and collectibles.
+Each can interact with certain objects, such as ammo, weaponry, and collectables.
 Each can also drive vehicles when available, or ride shotgun if necessary.
 Each can also avail of "Team Cover", a special game mechanic only available at predetermined points whereby the under-fire player can move from designated cover spot to designated cover spot, with their companions automatically offering covering fire as they move.